abay-tech/Proj3-Blogger/README.md

-Entirely build with react and c# with a local MSSQL server I'm still upgrading the project.
+Entirely build with react and c# with a local MSSQL server.
+I'm still upgrading the project.
 So stay tuned!!